-The current versions of our Corporate Governance Guidelines, Code of Business Conduct and Ethics Applicable to all Directors, Officers and Employees, Code of Ethics for Senior Managers and Financial Management Team and charters for our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee are available under "Corporate Governance-Governance Documents" in the Investor Relations section of our website, www.brighthorizons.com.
+The current versions of our Corporate Governance Guidelines, Code of Business Conduct and Ethics Applicable to all Directors, Officers and Employees, Code of Ethics for Senior Managers and Financial Management Team and charters for our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee are available under "Governance & Responsibility-Governance Documents" in the Investor Relations section of our website, www.brighthorizons.com.
 These materials are also available in print free of charge to shareholders upon written request to c/o Corporate Secretary, Bright Horizons Family Solutions Inc., 2 Wells Avenue, Newton, Massachusetts 02459.

-Bright Horizons has been changing the way employees and their families work for over 30 years.
-Back in 1986, we saw that access to high quality child care was an obstacle for working parents.
+Bright Horizons has been changing the way employees and their families work for 35 years.
+Back in 1986, we saw that access to high-quality child care and early education was an obstacle for working parents.
 Partnering with employers to provide on-site child care centers became just one way we responded to help whole organizations work more effectively.

-Today we are a leading provider of high-quality child care and early education, dependent care, and workforce education services that are designed to help better integrate work and family life as well as grow careers-tools used by more than 1,300 of the world's top employers and by hundreds of thousands of working parents and learners.
+Today we are a leading provider of high-quality early education and child care, family care solutions, and workforce education services that are designed to help working families and client employees thrive personally and professionally-services and tools used by more than 1,350 of the world's top employers and by hundreds of thousands of working parents and learners.

 We don't make a product.

-We Wake an Impact:
+We Make an Impact.

 We don't build structures.
 We Build Futures.